Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/peer_discovery_README.md

 - `__init__(aspect_filter, parent)`: Initialize announce handler
 - `received_announce(destination_hash, announced_identity, app_data)`: Process incoming announces

+## Logging Implementation

+- Uses the dedicated logger module for consistent log formatting
+- Creates a logger instance with name "PeerDiscovery" for the main module
+- Creates a logger instance with name "AnnounceHandler" for the announce handler
+- Logs are written to "peer_discovery.log"
+- Provides comprehensive logging at various levels:
+  - INFO: Peer additions, updates, and removals
+  - DEBUG: Announce sending and receiving
+  - ERROR: Error conditions during announce processing or file operations
+- Log format follows the standard defined in config.py

 ## Safety Features

 - Nodes don't add themselves to their peer maps or JSON